Secured Property — Surrendering, Redemption, and Reaffirmation

 - The property is personal tangible property, which is property that can be touched, such as furniture, appliances, and cars.

 - You are either claiming the property as exempt or the trustee has abandoned it.
-The trustee will abandon property if your unencumbered equity minus your exemption amount for the property is less than what it would cost to sell the item.
+The trustee will abandon property if your unencumbered equity minus your exemption amount for the property is less than the cost to sell the item.
 In such a case, there would be no money to distribute to your unsecured creditors, so the trustee just abandons it.

 To know what to pay, you and your creditor must decide on the replacement value of the property.
 You can get a good idea of replacement costs for most items on the Internet.
 However, if you and your creditor cannot agree on the replacement value, then you can ask the court for a valuation hearing to determine the replacement value.